obinexus/cfd/README.md

 *Part of the OBINexus Computing Aegis Project - Transforming CFD from stochastic chaos to deterministic verification*

+> **"What if you could verify fluid chaos the way compilers verify code?
+Welcome to the CFD verification singularity."**

 ---

 ## Executive Summary